 When it comes to bathroom faucets, some options are clearly better than others.
 For example, metal will always be a better choice for your faucet material than plastic.

 However, there are other circumstances under which the better choice is entirely subjective.
-Whether or not wall-mounted faucets are better is one of these situations, and you have to figure out which is better for you.
+Whether or not wall mount faucets are better is one of these situations, and you have to figure out which is better for you.

 So, let’s compare wall-mounted faucets to deck-mounted faucets and floor-mounted faucets.